Code of Conduct 2022

-Morgan Stanley's culture and reputation differentiate us from our peers and have provided a strong foundation for our enduring success.
+Morgan Stanley's culture, values and reputation differentiate us from our peers and have provided a strong foundation for our enduring success.
 As a global financial institution our reputation is our most precious asset.
 Once damaged or lost, it is very difficult to restore.

-Our values inform everything we do: Putting Clients First, Leading with Exceptional Ideas, Doing the Right Thing and Giving Back.
-Our Code of Conduct reflects our continued commitment to act in accordance with these core values and in full alignment with the letter and spirit of applicable laws, regulations and our policies.
+Our core values inform everything we do: Put Clients First, Lead with Exceptional Ideas, Do the Right Thing, Commit to Diversity and Inclusion and Give Back.
+Our Code of Conduct reflects our continued commitment to act in accordance with these values and in full alignment with the letter and spirit of applicable laws, regulations and our policies.

-The Code of Conduct helps guide all of us to live the core business principles that underlie our success.
+The Code of Conduct outlines the standards of ethical conduct that we expect of every employee and that underlie our success.
 Please read it carefully and consider what it says.
 If you are aware of any actions that violate the Code, we depend on you to speak up.
 We prohibit retaliation against anyone who makes a good faith report of known or suspected misconduct.
-We depend on you to challenge yourself and others to evaluate conduct through the lens of the Firm’s values.
+We depend on you to challenge yourself and others to evaluate conduct through the lens of the Firm's values.

 Chairman and Chief Executive Officer